ssbc/ssb-ebt/README.md

 to call this method, it is called automatically in ssb-ebt whenever our peer connects to a remote peer. `opts` is an object with one field: `version`.

+### (Internal) `ssb.ebt.replicateFormat(opts)` ("duplex" muxrpc API)

+Creates a duplex replication stream to the remote peer.
+This behaves similar to `replicate` except it takes an extra field `format` specifying what is transferred over this EBT stream.
+Classic feeds are still replicated using `replicate` while this will be used to replicate other feed formats.

+### (Internal) `ssb.ebt.clock(opts, cb)` ("async" muxrpc API)

+Gets the current vector clock of a remote peer. `opts` is an object with one field: `format` specifying what format to get the vector clock for.
+Defaults to 'classic'.

 ## Testing and debugging

 There are several scripts in `./debug` which can be used for testing EBT